HudsonNock/ENPH353_Competition/README.md

 ### Results

-We ended up winning the competition with a perfect score on the course and the fastest time of 33 seconds.
+We ended up winning the competition with a perfect score on the course and the fastest time to date of 33 seconds.